lakshya076/Desktop-Assistant-Artigence/README.md

 # A-Simple-A.I.-In-Python
-As the name of the repository suggests, this is an A.I. built in pure python.
+As the name of the repository suggests, this is an Desktop Assistant made in python.

 Features:
 Calculator,
 Weather,
 Translate and;
 many more features to explore.
+Despite being made in python, it runs perfectly fineand without any lag